commtech/fscc-windows/docs/disconnect.md

 ## Disconnect
 The Windows [`CloseHandle`](http://msdn.microsoft.com/en-us/library/windows/apps/ms724211.aspx)
-is used to connect to the port.
+is used to disconnect from the port.

 ###### Examples